nguyen1024/knowledge_base/F/FTP.md

 > Both SFTP and FTP over TLS securely transfer data—usernames, passwords, and file contents.
 However, SFTP enables bi-directional secure data transfer using one port.
 FTP over TLS requires multiple ports to be opened on a firewall—one for command data (to establish an encrypted connection) and at least one for file data.

+- STFP seems to be more secure than FTP over TLS.
+- FTP over TLS is also known as FTPS.

 Source

 - SFTP for Secure Data Transfer-Secure FTP over SSL